 ×

-The Shaker from en.m.wikipedia.org
+The Shaker from en.wikipedia.org

 The United Society of Believers in Christ's Second Appearing, more commonly known as the Shakers, are a millenarian restorationist Christian sect founded c.